-People often assume that homeless people are always homeless and always chemically dependant on some kind of addictive substance.
+People often assume that homeless people are always homeless and always chemically dependent on some kind of addictive substance.
 There’s a deep stigma around being homeless.
 But the truth is that people are usually only homeless for a period of time and that the homeless community ebbs and flows with different people all the time.
-It is also not true that everyone who is homeless is an addict, however it is true that someone who is homeless is more likely to develop a drug or alcohol addiction than someone who is not homeless.
+It is also not true that everyone who is homeless is an addict, however, it is true that someone who is homeless is more likely to develop a drug or alcohol addiction than someone who is not homeless.
 Here are some facts you should know about the connection between homelessness and addiction.

-- About ⅓ of people who are homeless suffer from a chemical dependency on alcohol and about ¼ of the homeless population are addicted to some type of drug other than alcohol.
+- About ⅓ of people who are homeless suffer from chemical dependency on alcohol and about ¼ of the homeless population are addicted to some type of drug other than alcohol.

 - Older adults who are homeless are more likely to be alcoholics

-- Young adults, and teenagers who are homeless are more likely to be addicted to drugs than alcohol
+- Young adults and teenagers who are homeless are more likely to be addicted to drugs than alcohol

 - Substance abuse is a major factor contributing to the rise of homelessness in the United States.

 - Alcohol and drug addiction are ways people distract or numb themselves from internal pain, it is no different for someone who is homeless.